bitsgofer/gowat/channel-in-test/README.md

 My mental model has divereged from reality here.
 Plus, it happened in a subtle way that I wasn't able to understand at a glance.

-I document the debugging process plus other things learnt here to distill to do it better next time.
+I document the debugging process plus other things learnt here.
+It's so I can do better next time.
-It also helped me refined my mental model of how Go tests execute.
+Furthermore, writing down helped me refined the mental model of how Go tests should execute.

 ## The story